rapka/request-again/README.md

 ## Version History

+* 0.1.1 Back to lru-cache.
+Returns cloned object from cache so that you can't alter the cache object itself.
+Might make this a toggle later.
 * 0.1.0 Switched the module used for caching.
 * 0.0.5 Initial release.
 This will need some work before I consider it production ready.